‘This is the reality’: Newsmax and One America grapple uneasily with Biden’s electoral college victory

 DiGenova hyped the release of an audit conducted by a group called Allied Security Operations Group that focused on the performance of Dominion Voting System machines in one particular country in Michigan and accused the company of fraud.
 No such claims have been substantiated, and Dominion has denied all accusations of wrongdoing.

-“There will be a lot discussed about this over the next 24 hours,” DiGenova predicted.
+“There will be a lot discussed about this over the next 24 hours,” diGenova predicted.
 As a caveat, Toensing added, “Maybe only on Newsmax.”

 Paul Farhi contributed to this story.